a1phyr/assets_manager/README.md

 [![Docs.rs](https://docs.rs/assets_manager/badge.svg)](https://docs.rs/assets_manager/)
 ![Minimum rustc version](https://img.shields.io/badge/rustc-1.42+-lightgray.svg)

-Conveniently load, store and cache external resources.
+Conveniently load, cache, and reload external resources.

-It has multiple goals:
+This crate's main focuses are:
-- Easy to use
+- Pleasant to use: Simple and well-documented high-level API
 - Light: Pay for what you take, no dependency bloat
-- Fast: Share your resources between threads without using expensive `Arc::clone`
+- Concurrency: Essential for computing-heavy uses such as games

 This crate follow semver convention and supports rustc 1.42.0 and higher.
 Changing this is considered a breaking change.